ralismark/ralismark.github.io/site/posts/alberts-lis.md

 ---
 layout: post
 title: Short And Simple Longest Increasing Subsequence
+excerpt: "An O(n log n) algorithm in just 7 lines"
+date: 2020-04-21
 tags: algos c-cpp
-excerpt: An O(n log n) algorithm in just 7 lines
 ---

 The [Longest Increasing Subsequence problem](https://en.wikipedia.org/wiki/Longest_increasing_subsequence) is a "standard" problem in informatics, and it is sometimes used as an introduction to more advanced DPs.
-While the naive DP algorithm runs in $$O(n^2)$$, this can be optimised to $$O(n\log n)$$ using a variety of data structures and algorithms.
+While the naive DP algorithm runs in $O(n^2)$, this can be optimised to $O(n\log n)$ using a variety of data structures and algorithms.

 <!--more-->